pococms/website/docs/css-tips.md

 ```

 This is list syntax but when rendered as HTML they don't look bullet lists.
-Instead, they appear as menus.
+Instead, they appear as horizontal menus.
 It's a commonly accepted way to create menus using
 the following CSS technique, which removes the bullet character
 using `list-style-type;none` for `header>ul`, and changes the